 “We know very well about the conspiracies of these people.
 Let nobody be mistaken about Venezuela.
 Be careful, those who go abroad to conspire against our people,” he said in one of a series of live addresses to the nation.

 The opposition leader, a centrist politician who admires Brazil’s model, retorted with a Tweet showing a photo of him with two young boys he said were his nephews.

 “Here I am with two big conspirators,” Capriles joked.

-Sunday's demonstration was called to support several dozen students who have chained themselves up in a Caracas street for nearly a week to protest against the secrecy over Chavez.
+Sunday’s opposition demonstration was called to support several dozen students who have chained themselves up in a Caracas street for nearly a week to protest against secrecy over Chavez.

 The government has warned protesters against trying to approach the hospital where Chavez is being treated on a closely guarded ninth floor.
-(Writing by Andrew Cawthorne; Editing by Will Dunham)
+(Writing by Andrew Cawthorne; Editing by Will Dunham and Bill Trott)